 Following a structure is one of the most important aspects of writing.
 It could be the difference between you writing “well” and not-so-much.
 In fact, you could be beautifully eloquent with your words – but if your structure doesn’t work, your efforts may be overshadowed.

-Don’t take an unfocused approach to blogging.
+Don’t take an unfocused approach to the blog.
 Develop a formula for your own content that spans way past intro, body conclusion.

 Here’s an example structure that was suggested to us by Jenna Wilson from popular writing service:

 - How is it relevant?
 What’s made you want to write this.

 - Explain how to do something or elaborate on your point.